No Bad Questions About Software Development

 There are two approaches to classifying technical debt: by intent or nature.
 Intent includes three categories: intentional, unintentional, and unavoidable.
 Nature currently includes 13 categories of classification.
 Proper identification of technical debt can help a company make strategic decisions on properly managing its debt.

-• Unintentional technical debt.
-A company hasn’t developed an effective workflow, resulting in poor communication between developers and other team members.
+- Unintentional technical debt.
+A company hasn't developed an effective workflow or considered the risks of tech debt, resulting in poor communication between developers and other team members.
 Their developers may also be inexperienced in new coding techniques.

 The 13 categories for classifying tech debt by nature include:

-Debt in these areas can also be intentional or unintentional, and using this approach helps companies identify where debt will or could occur, as well as where to focus resources for reducing their debt.
+Debt in these areas can also be intentional or unintentional, and this approach helps companies identify where debt will or could occur and where to focus resources for reducing it.

 What factors lead to tech debt buildup?

-Tech debt is generally caused by three factors: time constraints, market changes, and outdated technology.
-When a company sacrifices quality to meet a release’s deadline, it creates tech debt.
-As markets and technology change, companies adopt solutions to meet these developments and update code to include new libraries and infrastructure.
+Generally, four factors lead to tech debt: time constraints, market changes, outdated technology, and a lack of proper risk management.
+When a company sacrifices quality to meet a release's deadline, it creates tech debt.
+Companies adopt solutions to meet these developments as markets and technology change and update code to include new libraries and infrastructure.

-• Time pressure.
+- Time pressure.
 Developers often face pressure to deliver a product on time.
-This might lead to the deployment of apps that are not fully featured or that contain bugs.
-Development teams may sacrifice an app’s performance to get to market as quickly as possible.
+This might lead to deploying apps that are not fully featured or contain bugs.
+Development teams may sacrifice an app's performance to get to market as quickly as possible.

-• Market change.
-Even if a team releases a fully-featured app, they might face changes in customer expectations.
-Later, they may encounter new market opportunities that prove challenging.
+- Market change.
+Even if a team releases a fully featured app, it might face changes in customer expectations.
+Later, it may encounter new market opportunities that prove challenging.

 Is tech debt bad?